 Hodgson Russ confirmed to Law360 on April 10 that it will reduce salaries for all employees by 15% and furlough 41 of its nonattorney staff and labor.
 Partner compensation was immediately reduced by more than 30%.

-Hogan Lovells announced April 7 that it would offer attorneys the opportunity to receive restructuring cross-training to assist the firm's existing practice ahead of an anticipated rush of bankruptcy filings in the aftermath of the COVID-19 pandemic.
-On April 15, the firm announced it would delay and shorten its summer associate program, cutting the eight-week program in half.
+Hogan Lovells announced April 7 that it would offer attorneys restructuring cross-training to assist the firm's existing practice ahead of an anticipated rush of bankruptcy filings in the aftermath of the COVID-19 pandemic.
+On April 15, the firm said it would delay and cut its normally eight-week summer associate program in half.
 The summer associates will still receive their full compensation and all first- and second-year summer associates will receive job offers to return as either summer associates again in 2021 or as full-time associates following graduation.
-On April 17, the firm told Law360 bonuses and profit distributions for partners based on the firm's 2019 performance will be spread out equally over each month this year, rather than being paid in lump sums due in May and at other points in the year.
+On April 17, the firm told Law360 that partner bonuses and profit distributions based on the firm's 2019 performance will be spread out equally over each month this year, rather than being paid in lump sums due in May and at other points in the year.
 On May 6, the firm announced a new pay cut scheme where equity partner draws will be reduced by 15% to 25% starting June 1, and all equity partners will defer half of any profits for the first quarter of the year normally paid in August until November.
-Nonequity partner base compensation will be reduced 15%, and the salaries of associates, counsel, attorneys, specialists and knowledge lawyers in the U.S. will be reduced by 10%, with some highly compensated counsel and specialists seeing a 15% reduction alongside senior counsel.
-The firm said there will be no reductions for any attorney earning less than $100,000 in base compensation per year.
+Nonequity partner base compensation will be reduced by 15%, and the salaries of associates, counsel, attorneys, specialists and knowledge lawyers in the U.S. will see their pay reduced by 10%, with some highly compensated counsel and specialists seeing a 15% reduction alongside senior counsel.
+There will be no reductions for any attorney earning less than $100,000 in base compensation per year.
+On Sept.
+4, the firm rolled back pay cuts for for certain associates, counsel, specialists and knowledge lawyers.
+On Oct.
+23, the firm confirmed it had laid off 43 employees, about 4% of its business services staff based in the U.S. and Mexico.

 Holland & Hart

-Holland & Hart on June 23 told Law360 that in the beginning of June it had reduced the paychecks of nonequity, salaried attorneys by 15%.
+Holland & Hart LLP on June 23 told Law360 that in the beginning of June it had reduced the paychecks of nonequity, salaried attorneys by 15%.
 Employees with an annualized salary of $100,000 or more will see a reduction of 7.5%, while employees making between $60,000 and $99,999 will see a 5% reduction.
 Those making less than $60,000 won't see a cut.
-The firm also suspended its employee match to 401(k) contributions and reduced equity partners' profit distributions so that they will see the "highest percentage" of cuts in their expected compensation of the year, though it didn't announce a fixed rate for the cuts.
+The firm also suspended its employee match to 401(k) contributions and reduced equity partners' profit distributions so they will see the "highest percentage" of cuts in their expected compensation of the year, though it didn't announce a fixed rate for the cuts.
+On Sept.
+8, the firm confirmed it had reversed its earlier pay cuts, reinstated its employee match to 401(k) contributions and had reserved a significant bonus pool to reward staff and lawyers "who contribute to the firm at a high level" at the end of the year.

 Holland & Knight

 Holland & Knight on May 8 said partner draws will be cut by about 25%, with high-earning partners taking the biggest hit.
-Other attorneys will see salaries cut 17.5%, and staff earning $75,000 or more will see pay cut by 10% to 15%, depending on their salary.
-The firm also has furloughed an unspecified number of staff members, though it said staff will keep their benefits during the furlough.
+Other attorneys will see salaries cut 17.5%, and staff earning $75,000 or more annually will see pay cuts by 10% to 15%, depending on their salaries.
+The firm also furloughed an unspecified number of staff members, though it said staff will keep their benefits during the furlough.
 The changes will stay in effect for at least 60 days.
 On May 28, the firm said it will run its summer associate program virtually from June 22 to July 17, shortening it to four weeks.
 Summer associates will be compensated for the weeks they participate in the program and extended offers at the end.
+On Aug.
+24, the firm announced it was rolling back pay cuts, with associates and staff seeing a 30% to 50% reduction of the pay cuts from May.

 Hueston Hennigan, in a departure from the rest of the industry, told Law360 on April 1 that it was giving $1,000 bonuses to staff and $500 at-home technology bonuses to attorneys working remotely.
 It also promised at the time to not cut pay or lay off anyone.